 Every time you update the firmware on your TX module, you also need to update the firmware on your RX.
 This can be done wirelessly using your TX module, no need to connect the RX to your computer :) I will cover that part in the binding process below.

 Installing Crossfire TX module in the Radio

 You can install the Crossfire TX module directly in the external module bay in your Taranis.
 Insert the module into the module bay very carefully, make sure all the pins go into the sockets of the Crossfire module properly.

 Beware that the Crossfire module is only fully compatible with Taranis X9D Plus.
-It also works with Taranis Q X7, and Horus X10, but there are some minor issues due to the inability of operating at full baud rate, causing problems such as constant warning of “telemetry lost”.
+It also works with Taranis Q X7, and Horus X10S, but there are some minor issues due to the inability of operating at full baud rate, causing problems such as constant warning of “telemetry lost”.
 There is a DIY mod you can do to fix it, but it’s quite difficult to do (involves soldering to the main processor) and therefore I don’t recommend using these radios with Crossfire.